gchudnov/swearwolf/README.md

 #### Box

-Extends a `Screen` with a `put` function that alows to draw a box on the screen:
+Extends the `Screen` with a draw operation to display a box:

 ```scala
 def put(pt: Point, box: Box, textStyle: TextStyle): Either[Throwable, Unit]
 ```

-When a box is constructed, an additional `BoxStyle` can be used to specify the kind of borders to use: `Empty`, `SingleBorder`, `DoubleBorder`, `BoldBorder`.
+When a *Box* is constructed, `BoxStyle` can be used to specify a border to use: `Empty`, `SingleBorder`, `DoubleBorder`, `BoldBorder`.

 #### Graph

-Extends a `Screen` with a `put` function that alows to draw a graph on the screen:
+Extends the `Screen` with a draw operation to display a graph:

 ```scala
 def put(pt: Point, graph: Graph, textStyle: TextStyle): Either[Throwable, Unit]
 ```

-When a graph is constructed, an additional `GraphStyle` can be used to specify the kind of graph to use: `Dot`, `Step`, `Quad`.
-The style of the graph encodes how many values can one character of the text contain.
+When a *Graph* is constructed, `GraphStyle` can be used to specify the type of the graph to use: `Dot`, `Step`, `Quad`.
+This value encodes how many points one character of the graph can contain.

-- **Dot** - one text character contains 2-x and 4-y levels.
+- **Dot** - one text character contains 2-x and 4-y points.
-- **Step** - one text character contains 1-x and 8-y levels.
+- **Step** - one text character contains 1-x and 8-y points.
-- **Quad** - one text character contains 2-x and 2-y levels.
+- **Quad** - one text character contains 2-x and 2-y points.

 #### Grid

-Extends a `Screen` with a `put` function that alows to draw a grid on the screen:
+Extends the `Screen` with a draw operation to display a grid:

 ```scala
 def put(pt: Point, grid: Grid, textStyle: TextStyle): Either[Throwable, Unit]
 ```

-`Grid` is constructed with a cell-size and `GridStyle` to specify the set of borders and intersectors to use when drawing this primitive.
+`Grid` is constructed by providing a cell-size and `GridStyle` to specify borders to use.

 #### Label

-Extends a `Screen` with a `put` function that alows to draw a label on the screen:
+Extends the `Screen` with a draw operation to display a label:

 ```scala
 def put(pt: Point, label: Label, textStyle: TextStyle): Either[Throwable, Unit]